leongersing/ruby_buddha_ios_blog_source/readme.md

 * Rename the "timeStamp" property to "createdAt"

 That's it for now.
 We'll be adding a few things in a bit, but for now, let's get this app up and running.
-Open the "DetailViewController.xib" file in Interface Builder.
+Open the "DetailView.xib" file in Interface Builder.

 Delete the label that reads "Content goes here." and pull onto the design surface 2 controls.
 The UILabel and the UITextView.
 Style them however you like.
 One is going to